aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-structure.md

 - [Calculate Intermediate Encrypted Structured Data](#construct-encrypted-structured-data)
 - [Construct Encrypted Structured Data](#construct-encrypted-structured-data)

-This operation MUST perform all the above steps unless otherwise specified, and it MUST perform them in the above order.
+This operation MUST perform all the above steps, and it MUST perform them in the above order.

 If any of these steps fails, this operation MUST halt and indicate a failure to the caller.